smroberts97/EmotionalGifTastic/README.md

 # EmotionalGifTastic
-Gif app that pulls emotions
+Gif app that pulls on your emotions